103 Energy Management with IoT

 ASHRAE Standard 90.1 – Energy Standard for Buildings

-ASHRAE Standard 90.1 provides minimum requirements for the energy-efficient design of buildings, excluding low-rise residential buildings.
-It is widely used in the U.S. and serves as a reference for building codes.
+ASHRAE Standard 90.1 provides minimum requirements for the energy-efficient design of buildings.
+It is widely used in the U.S. as a reference for building codes.
 It helps reduce energy consumption in the built environment.

 Key Features